xixels-protocol/document/protocol/account.md

 ## 3.2 Degas Account

-A Degas is also a special account, which enables developers to develop one Degas as a user of another Degas and implement certain automated functions.
+A Degas has its own account, which is called Degas Account.
+Degas Account enables developers to develop one Degas as a user of another Degas and implement certain automated functions.
 Degas account has no signers.

 The fields of an degas account are as follows: